paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/reliability_prediction/basic_fr_derivation_nsm.md

 (misc_5_5_2)=
 ### Probability assessment

-The occurrence scale of {numref}`misc_5_5_2` is used to derive, based on engineering judgement, either a failure rate or a probability of failure, per failure mode:
+The occurrence scale of {numref}`misc_5_5_2` is used to derive, based on engineering judgement, either a failure rate or a probability of failure, per {term}`FAILURE MODE`:

-* In the case Detectability (i.e. the capacity to detect on ground the defect) is certain, the probability of failure is set to 0 under the condition that no degradation in time is expected (e.g.  if a particle inside a RF passive part which originates from manufacturing is necessarily detected on ground with no possibility to get a particle during the mission, then the associated probability of failure is set to 0).
+* In the case Detectability (i.e. the capacity to detect on ground the defect) is certain, the probability of failure is set to 0 under the condition that no degradation in time is expected (e.g.  if a particle inside a {term}`RF PASSIVE PART` which originates from manufacturing is necessarily detected on ground with no possibility to get a particle during the mission, then the associated probability of failure is set to 0).
-* A probability of occurrence is assigned to every failure mode and the sum provides the probability of occurrence of the item.
+* A probability of occurrence is assigned to every {term}`FAILURE MODE` and the sum provides the probability of occurrence of the item.
-* A failure rate could be derived assuming the probability of occurrence on the specified lifetime is equal to the probability assigned to the failure mode, e.g. probability assessed to $10^{-4}$ as level 4 ({numref}`Occurrence scale with 10 levels`) leads to a failure rate of $1,14 10^{-9}$ for 10 years.
+* A failure rate could be derived assuming the probability of occurrence on the specified lifetime is equal to the probability assigned to the {term}`FAILURE MODE`, e.g. probability assessed to $10^{-4}$ as level 4 ({numref}`Occurrence scale with 10 levels`) leads to a failure rate of $1,14 10^{-9}$ for 10 years.

 This represents the basic failure rate or the basic probability of failure.